nfrederick023/mercari-watches/README.md

     - `privateKey` - VAPID private key.
 - `requestFrequencyMS` - How often the application checks for new items.
 If unspecified, the default is 90000ms.
 - `requestDelayMS` - The delay between each individual request to Mercari.
 If unspecified, the default is 1000ms.
-- `requestPages` - How many pages should be considered in the search request.
+- `requestPages` - How many pages should be considered per request.
 If unspecified, the default is 3 pages.

 If any of the configuration parameters are incorrect, or if the file is unreadable/not found, the application will issue a `console.warn()` with a relevant warning.